This post may contain affiliate links. Please see our disclosure policy for more details.

 An alternative is to make your own teething biscuits at home.
 You are going to love this recipe because it’s so easy to make with just 6 simple ingredients.
 The biscuits are naturally sweetened and packed with fiber, protein, and fat.

-Here are some more finger foods for babies!
+Because we can’t stop there, here are some more easy finger foods for babies!

 Ingredients